 Racing/Performance Tires

-The world of bicycle components is generally ruled by the "2 out of 3" rule.
-A single part can generally meet 2 out of 3 performance goals.
-For tires, these goals are speed, grip/road feel, and flat protection/durability.
-Racing/Performance tires are for riders for whom the first two goals are most important.
-They are designed to provide maximum speed (low rolling resistance) and optimal handling (grip when cornering).
+The world of bicycle components is generally ruled by a "2 out of 3" rule.
+A single part can generally meet two out of three performance goals.
+For road tires, these goals are speed, grip/road feel, and flat protection/durability.
+If the first two goals are most important, racing & performance tires are for you.
+These tires are designed to provide maximum speed (low rolling resistance) and optimal handling (grip while cornering).

-Race-quality tires tend to be the flagships of most tire manufacturers.
-They receive the most promotion and tend to be the most expensive.
+Race tires tend to be the flagship products of most tire manufacturers.
+They receive the most promotion and the most research and development dollars, and they tend to be the most expensive.
 Racers and fast recreational riders will most appreciate the high speeds and agile handling afforded by performance tires.
-Recreational and touring riders will probably be happier with the more durable (and less expensive) tires found in the training/recreation tires section.
+Recreational and touring riders will probably be happier with the more durable (and less expensive) tires found in our training & recreation tires section.

-While tires in this section are not high-mileage, all season tires, they are by no means fragile.
-A good pair of performance tires will typically last 1,500-2,000 miles when used in good conditions.
-While their light weight makes them a bit more susceptible to punctures, performance tires should not fail except in the event of at least a moderate hazard such as a sharp piece of gravel or a glass shard.
+While tires in this section are not high-mileage all-season tires, they are by no means fragile.
+A good pair of performance tires will typically last 1,500-2,000 miles when ridden in good conditions.
+While their light weight makes them more susceptible to punctures, performance tires shouldn't fail except in the event of at least a moderately significant hazard, such as a sharp piece of gravel or a shard of glass.

 Michelin